IGitRev95/FuncReact_ASS1/Coding Note.md

 # TODO - Remainders:
 - Action final modifying - using self promise.subscribe to check all is resolved and reinserting to actor q if needed
 - part 2

+#Q?
+should we use meaningful results strings in case the result is not a critical computation value?